Implement ALTER ONLINE TABLE above the storage engine layer by mimicking what InnoDB does since MariaDB 10.0:

 - Exclusively lock the table.

-- Set up ‘row event listeners’ for tracking changes from concurrent DDL.
+- Set up (a separate, per-table one) row-based replication for tracking changes from concurrent DMLs.

 - Downgrade the lock.